-4.1.1 It is the policy of the University that new employees filling vacancies on or after February 1, 2010, have a criminal background check completed prior to beginning employment.
-An offer of employment may be extended to the final candidate of both SHRA and EHRA (Faculty and Non-Faculty) searches prior to the completion of the criminal background check; however, the offer must be explicitly contingent on receipt of a satisfactory criminal background report by University officials.
+4.1.1 It is the policy of the University that new employees filling vacancies on or after February 1, 2010, have a criminal history check completed prior to beginning employment.
+An offer of employment may be extended to a candidate for employment prior to the completion of the criminal history report; however, the offer must be explicitly contingent on receipt of a satisfactory criminal history report by the University.

-4.1.2 Criminal background reports will only be used to evaluate candidates for employment reasons, and will not be used to discriminate on any basis prohibited by law or other University policies.
+4.1.2 Criminal history reports will only be used to evaluate candidates for employment eligibility, and will not be used to discriminate on any basis prohibited by law or other University policies.

-4.1.3 In order to ensure consistent application of this policy, Human Resource Services (“HRS”) will conduct (and/or contract with third-party vendors to conduct) criminal background checks in accordance with the Fair Credit Reporting Act and any other pertinent laws.
+4.1.3 In order to ensure consistent application of this policy, HR will conduct (and/or contract with third-party vendors to conduct) criminal history checks in accordance with the Fair Credit Reporting Act and any other pertinent laws.

 4.1.4 Previous criminal convictions will not automatically disqualify a candidate from employment at the University.
-Factors to consider include, but are not limited to:
+Factors considered in determining eligibility for employment include, but are not limited to:

 - the relevance of the crime or misconduct to duties and responsibilities of the selected job;